nicoCorbal/porfolio/src/content/en/information-security-policy_en.md

 This policy applies to:

-- All OSIX personnel (employees, collaborators, and third parties).
+- All OSIX Tech personnel (employees, collaborators, and third parties).
 - Technological assets, information systems, infrastructures, applications, and data managed by the organization.

 ---

 ## 5. General Principles

-The principles guiding information security at OSIX are:
+The principles guiding information security at OSIX Texh are:

 ### 5.1 Strategic Commitment and Leadership

-Security must be integrated into OSIX's overall strategy, with the explicit support of senior management and the active involvement of area managers.
+Security must be integrated into OSIX Tech's overall strategy, with the explicit support of senior management and the active involvement of area managers.

 ### 5.2 Prevention, Detection, and Response